turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 ## Learning Goals

-* Reinforce React fundamentals
+* Solidify React fundamentals
-* Reinforce using React Router to create a multi-page user experience
+* Solidify using React Router to create a multi-page user experience
-* Reinforce component and asynchronous JS testing
+* Solidify component and asynchronous JS testing
 * Work with and navigate a shared, persistent API using GET, POST, and DELETE requests

 ## Iterations